 1. Located between Globe Life Ballpark and AT&T Cowboys Stadium, Arlington’s Richard Greene Linear Park offers a true outdoor experience with fantastic views.
 Its has awesome art installations around the nature trail and is very well shaded.

 2. Soak up the summer nights at Movies on the Square in Carrollton every second Saturday of the month.
-This summer’s series kicks off with Moana on June 10.

 3. Enjoy the great outdoors in downtown Dallas at Klyde Warrren Park.
 Cool off and splash around at the children’s park or rent out family-friendly lawn games.